Bluebeard (ballet): Gallery

-center|Olga Leonova costumed as the Spirit of Curiosity.
+Olga Leonova costumed as the Spirit of Curiosity.

 The stage of the Imperial Mariinsky Theatre dressed in Pyotr Lambin's décor for act I.

 Sergei Legat as Arthur and Pierina Legnani as Ysaure de Renoualle in their costumes for act I.

 Olga Preobrajenskaya costumed for act III as the Goddess Venus.

 The Scène dansante: Le coquetterie devant le miroir from act II/scene 1.
 Pictured, from left to right, is Pierina Legnani as Ysaure de Renoualle (with back turned), Claudia Kulichevskaya as her friend, Sergei Legat as Arthur, and Olga Preobrajenskaya as Anne de Renoualle.

 Another image of cast members from act II/scene 1.
 From left to right: an unknown cast member as a servant, Pierina Legnani as Ysaure de Renoualle, Sergei Legat as Arthur, and Olga Preobrajenskaya as Anne de Renoualle.